zkutasi/homelab/k8s/monitoring/prometheus/README.md

 - Kube-state-metrics provides Kubernetes level metrics
 - Node exporter provides Host level metrics --- With Alloy, this is no longer required though

-Additionally the following tools are used:

-- `smartctl_exporter` - Export SMART data from HDDs and SSDs from all of the systems.
-Installed on all those systems that have such hardware and then Prometheus collects the metrics.
-- `Loki` - Aggregate logs from all of the systems, installed on the Kubernetes cluster.
-- `Alloy` - Collect logs and metrics from all of the systems.
-Installed on all external systems as well as in Kubernetes.
-Then Loki and Prometheus collects the logs and metrics respectively.

 ## Prerequisites

 N/A